gacanepa/learn-git/README.md

 # learn-git
-Check out my Git guide at Pluralsight
+Check out my guide at Pluralsight...
+And their other courses, too!